timothymtorres/gh-pages-blog/_posts/2017-11-11-Bitmasking-with-bitflags.md

   - network
 ---

-This subject is more advanced and takes time to learn, but as a programmer the knowledge of *bitmasking* is indispensiable.
+This subject is more advanced and takes time to learn, but as a programmer the knowledge of *bitmasking* is indispensable.
 It is used commonly in networking and performance critical areas of code.
 Another benefit is that it takes up little space.

 Before we talk about bitmasking, first we must discuss bitflags.

 ## What are Bitflags?

 A bitflag is a single bit of code in the smallest possible form a `1` or `0`.
 One byte of memory is 8 bits, which means eight `1`'s or `0`'s compressed together.
 By counting in binary you can set a bitflag to a on/off state.
-This is done arthimetically by using a base-2/power of 2/`2^x`.
-Regardless of skill level, it is a *neccessary* staple for every programmer to count binary.
-If you are not familiar with it, check the [wiki](https://en.wikipedia.org/wiki/Binary_number#Counting_in_binary) about the subject.
+This is done arithmetically by using a base-2/power of 2/`2^x`.
+Regardless of skill level, it is a *necessary* staple for every programmer to be able to [count binary](https://en.wikipedia.org/wiki/Binary_number#Counting_in_binary).

 {% highlight lua %}
 example_byte =   0 -- bitflag is 0000 0000